New MacBook Pro Models Include HDMI 2.0 Port Instead of HDMI 2.1

 As noted in Apple's technical specifications for the new machine, the HDMI port is unfortunately not top of the line -- it is an HDMI 2.0 port instead of an HDMI 2.1 port.

-The HDMI 2.0 port supports a single 4K display with a resolution of up to 60Hz.
+The HDMI 2.0 port supports a single 4K display with a refresh rate of up to 60Hz.
 HDMI 2.1 technology would have allowed the port to run a 4K display with a 120Hz refresh rate.

 It's curious that Apple did not include HDMI 2.1 in the MacBook Pro models because the Apple TV 4K that was released earlier this year does have an HDMI 2.1 port.